Fresh terminology for automation rules and components

 Accessing created issues

-This is because the main branch of a rule always applies to the trigger issue, not the created issue.
+This is because the main branch of a flow always applies to the trigger issue, not the created issue.
 For example, adding a Comment on issue action after a Create issue action adds a comment to the trigger issue, not the created issue.

 To address this, create a new branch for All created issues to allow you to action newly created issues.